Kintu: Narrative

 The three of them first settled in Magongo in Buganda where they rested and planted the first crops on earth: banana, maize corn, beans, and groundnuts.
 During this time, Kintu and Nnambi had three children, and Walumbe insisted on claiming one as his own.
 Kintu denied his request, promising him one of his future children; however, Kintu and Nnambi proceeded to have many more children and denied Walumbe with each child causing him to lash out and declare that he would kill each and every one of Kintu's children and claim them in that sense.

 Each day for three days, one of Kintu's children died by the hands of Walumbe until Kintu returned to the sky and told Ggulu of the killings.
-Ggulu expected the actions of Walumbe and sent Kayiikuuzi (meaning "digger" in Bantu), his son, to Earth to attempt to capture and bring Walumbe back to the sky.
+Ggulu expected the actions of Walumbe and sent Kayiikuuzi (meaning 'digger' in Bantu), his son, to Earth to attempt to capture and bring Walumbe back to the sky.
 Kintu and Kayiikuuzi descended to Earth and were notified by Nnambi that a few more of their children had died during Kintu's trip to the sky.
 In response to this, Kayiikuuzi called upon Walumbe and the two met and fought.

 During the fight, Walumbe was able to slip away into a hole in the ground and continued to dig deeper as Kayiikuuzi tried to retrieve him.
-These gigantic holes are believed to be in the present day Ntinda.
+These gigantic holes are believed to be in the present day Tanda.
 After relentlessly digging, Kayiikuuzi tired out and took a break from chasing Walumbe.
 Kayiikuuzi remained on earth for two more days and ordered silence among all things on Earth during that time (before sunrise) in an attempt to lure Walumbe out of the ground.
 However, just as Walumbe started to get curious and came out from under the ground, some of Kintu's children spotted him and screamed out, scaring Walumbe back into the Earth.

 Tired and frustrated with his wasted efforts and broken orders, Kayiikuuzi returned to the sky without capturing Walumbe, who stayed on earth and is responsible for the misery and suffering of Kintu's children today.
 However, Kayiikuuzi is still chasing Walumbe and every time earthquakes and tsunamis strike, it is Kayiikuuzi almost catching Walumbe.